ployst/docker-postgres-backup/README.md

     this can be useful for cases where you want to mount a persistent disk and retain a copy of the backup.
 Defaults to /tmp.

+WAIT_AFTER_RUN
+    If set, the container will stay alive at the end of the run.
+This can be useful for debugging purposes.

 SOURCE_PG_HOST
 SOURCE_PG_USER
 SOURCE_PG_PORT